-The chemical engineering group at ECU is engaged in cutting-edge research in solar energy conversion, environmental nanotechnology, mining and mineral processing, and hydrocarbon synthesis from methane and carbon dioxide.
-While our research activities are contributing to the advance of scientific knowledge in these fields, we are particularly keen to collaborate and undertake projects that are directly beneficial to the industries in Western Australia.
+Staff in the Chemical Engineering Research Group are engaged in cutting-edge research in several important fields, including solar energy conversion, environmental nanotechnology, mining and mineral processing, and hydrocarbon synthesis from methane and carbon dioxide.
+While our research activities are contributing to the advance of scientific knowledge in these fields, we are particularly keen to undertake projects that are directly beneficial to the industries in Western Australia.
 We encourage enquiries from prospective postgraduate students wishing to join our Group.
 We also welcome enquiries from the industry seeking solutions or collaborations.

 Please leave a comment about your rating so we can better understand how we might improve the page.